TSgthb/SQL_Projects/Retail Sales Analysis/README.md

 ORDER BY category, gender;
 ```

-7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year:**
+**7. Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year**

 ```sql
 WITH monthly_avg AS (